LazaUK/AIFoundry-HostedAgents-LangGraph/README.md

 - **VS Code** with the **Microsoft Foundry Toolkit** extension installed.

 > [!NOTE]
 > You don't require Docker Desktop.
-The VS Code extension pushes Dockerfile to Azure Container Registry to bui;d required Docker image in the cloud.
+The VS Code extension pushes Dockerfile to Azure Container Registry and builds required Docker image in the cloud.

 ---